jwellik/vdapseisutils/README.md

 $ conda config --add channels conda-forge
 $ conda create -n vseis399 python=3.9 obspy pandas cartopy pygmt bokeh
 $ conda activate vseis399  # run this before you use VDAPSEISUTILS
+$ cd /home/jwellik/PYTHON/vdapseisutils
+$ pip install -e .
 $ conda deactivate vseis399  # run this when you are done with VDAPSEISUTILS
 ```
+The 'pip install -e' command installs the package in "editable" mode, which means that you can update it with a simple git pull in your local repository.
+This install command only needs to be run once.

 ## Usage
 ```
 $ cd /home/jwellik/PYTHON/vdapseisutils